TolinSimpson/Minirend/README.md

 minirend is **experimental** and intentionally small:

 - DOM APIs are minimal and focused on common UI + three.js use cases
-- WebGL is exposed as a thin layer over OpenGL ES‑style calls and will evolve
+- WebGL is exposed via Sokol's cross-platform graphics abstraction
 - Networking and storage are thin wrappers over the host OS via Cosmopolitan

 See `src/` and `Makefile` for deeper integration details.